robertporch/robertporch.github.io/_pages/about.md

 Statistics at Rutgers University-New Brunswick.
 For my honors thesis, I worked with [Dr. Myla Aronson](https://sites.rutgers.edu/myla-aronson/) to study the phenotypic traits of the world's most common urban plant species.
-In 2019, I was an NSF Research Experience for Undergraduates scholar in Dr. Britt Koskella's lab at UC Berkeley.
+In 2019, I was an NSF Research Experience for Undergraduates scholar in [Dr. Britt Koskella](https://naturesmicrocosm.com/)'s lab at UC Berkeley.
 During this fellowship, I worked with Dr. Kyle Meyer to study how plant neighborhoods influence phyllosphere microbiome assembly.

-Outside of academics, I enjoy running, weightlifting, hiking, backpacking and I'm an avid music listener, self-taught music producer, and DJ.
+Outside of academics, I enjoy running, weightlifting, hiking, and backpacking.
+I'm also an avid music listener, self-taught music producer, and DJ.
+I host a [music show](https://spinitron.com/KWVA/pl/21645660/Microcosm) on the University of Oregon campus radio, KWVA Eugene 88.1FM.

 ## Education & Training